Getting Started

 - Yarn

-npx durcno init
+npm exec durcno init

-pnpm dlx durcno init
+pnpm exec durcno init

-bun x durcno init
+bunx durcno init

-yarn dlx durcno init
+yarn durcno init

 This command will prompt you to: